Glorious Alpha Two Testers!

 We'll have to see how well the power players power-play without support for DPS meters.
 Apparently, they will play differently in Ashes than they do with DPS meter support.

-GodbrithilGodbrithil Member, Phoenix Initiative, Royalty, Alpha One
+• GodbrithilGodbrithil Member, Phoenix Initiative, Royalty, Hero of the People, Alpha One, Alpha Two, Early Alpha Two

 I very much hope that a Mod API will be published.
 In my opinion, a Damage Meter alone is indispensable.